arcadeJHS/AngularVueIntegration/README.md

 > "Said, woman, take it slow
 > It'll work itself out fine
-> ll we need is just a little patience."
+> All we need is just a little patience."
 >
 > <em>(Guns N' Roses)</em>